-We can really only scratch the surface of a label with as massive an influence as MM so this should be considered a primer on some of the key aspects that define the ethos and history of the house, shedding light on the culture and history of the legendary fashion house.
+We can really only scratch the surface of a label with as massive an influence as Maison Margiela so this should be considered a primer on some of the key aspects that define the ethos and history of the house, shedding light on the culture and history of the legendary maison.

-For such a high-profile designer like Martin Margiela, relatively little is known about the man’s private life: He is notoriously press shy and there isn’t even a definitive public photo of him.
-What we can go through however is a timeline that marks the major points in his design career.
+For such a high-profile designer like Martin Margiela, relatively little is known about the man’s private life: He is notoriously press shy and there isn’t even a "proper" public photo of him.
+To char his history is however is a timeline that marks the major points in his design career.

-His design career post university is the stuff of legend.
-Prior to starting MMM, he served as a design assistant for Gaultier from 1984-1987, with Maison Martin Margiela (MMM) established in 1988 by Margiela himself and Belgian retailer Jenny Meirens.
-Initial collections featured only women’s ready to wear with the first runway show taking place in Paris in 1989.
-From the outset, Margiela received critical acclaim, being awarded the inaugural National Association for the Development of the Fashion Arts Award commonly known as ANDAM.
+His design career, post-university, is the stuff of legend.
+Prior to starting Maison Martin Margiela, he served as a design assistant for Gaultier from 1984 to 1987, with Maison Martin Margiela established in 1988 by Margiela himself and Belgian retailer Jenny Meirens.
+Initial collections featured only women’s ready-to-wear, with the first runway show taking place in Paris in 1989.
+From the outset, Margiela received critical acclaim, being awarded the inaugural National Association for the Development of the Fashion Arts Award, now commonly known as ANDAM.

-Less than a decade later, in 1997, Margiela was appointed the artistic director of the Hermes women’s collections, holding his first show for their Autumn/Winter 1998 collection.
+Less than a decade later, in 1997, Margiela was appointed the artistic director of the Hermès women’s collections, holding his first show for its Fall/Winter 1998 collection.

 Margiela’s menswear line was introduced in 1998, with the debut collection launching for Spring/Summer 1999.

-A major turning point for the brand came in 2006 when a majority stake in the company was acquired by Diesel founder/President Renzo Rosso through Rosso's Italian holding group Only the Brave.
+A major turning point for the brand came in 2006, when a majority stake in the company was acquired by Diesel founder/president Renzo Rosso through Rosso's Italian holding group, Only the Brave.
 This acquisition proved to be a defining moment in the label's history, as it would set the stage for Margiela's eventual departure from the company he founded, in 2009.
-Following Margiela's exit, it was announced that no designer would be appointed as an immediately replacement and that the existing design team would take the reins instead.
+Following Margiela's exit, it was announced that no designer would be appointed as an immediate replacement.
+Instead, the existing design team would take the reins and design the seasonal collections.

-Since leaving the Maison, Martin Margiela has maintained his press silence and has shown absolutely no interest in returning to the world of fashion.
+Since leaving the Maison, Martin Margiela, the man, has maintained his press silence and has shown absolutely no interest in returning to the world of fashion.

-MM pieces as a general rule lack any external branding elements.
+Maison Margiela pieces, as a general rule, lack any external branding elements.
 The only clearly branded feature is a removable tag, which features a sequence of printed numbers.
 One of the most frequently asked questions is what these numbers mean.
-Each circled number indicates what MM line the piece belongs to.
+Each circled number indicates what Maison Margiela line the piece belongs to.
 The numbering system is broken down as such:

 4: A wardrobe for women, essentially basics.